 5. Harvesting Broccoli

-The immature flower buds of the broccoli are what you want to harvest once its fully developed, preferably before the flowering buds open up that turn into tiny, yellow flowers.
+Typically harvested in the early winter, the immature flower buds of the broccoli are what you want to harvest once its fully developed, before the flowering buds open up that turn into tiny, yellow flowers.
 If you notice them flowering, harvest immediately to avoid the bitter taste that normally accompanies a vegetable that bolts (sometimes, even if you catch it quick, you might miss the small window of when it turns bitter).
 You should harvest the head of your broccoli when it reaches its mature size, generally in the 4 to 6 inches range.
 The size can vary, so make sure you refer to your seed package for specific information about your variety.

 Fresh broccoli can be stored in the fridge for up to two weeks, but the longer it’s in the refrigerator, the tougher the stems become, and you begin to loose nutrients.
 As with most fruits and vegetables-fresh is best!
 Give it a good wash before you go to eat it.